msieb1/msieb.io/index.md

 [Link to PDF](pdf/HDP_SLDS.pdf)

+#### Aligning Word Embeddings of Different Languages within a Shared Embedding Space
+Learning translations between different languages has drawn a lot of focus recently.
+In this work, we examined how we can leverage shared embedding spaces of different languages to learn better translations overall.
+Do multilingual people "think" by subconsciously translating each language into a common embedding space, or is each language pair individually translated, i.e., our mind has a set dictionary for each translation pair?
+This project is motivated by this line of thinking: the key reasoning here is that different language translations could be thought of operating in an embedding space in which all languages can be embedded to some extent.
+Ideally, this would improve translation between language pairs by leveraging knowledge of multiple dictionaries which is encoded in the shared embedding space.

 #### Master Thesis: Visual Imitation Learning for Robot Manipulation

-I have recently obtained my Master's degree in Robotics, and my Master's thesis on Visual Imitation Learning for Robot Manipulation can be found [here]( https://www.ri.cmu.edu/publications/visual-imitation-learning-for-robot-manipulation/).
+I have recently obtained my Master's degree in Robotics, and my Master's thesis on Visual Imitation Learning for Robot Manipulation can be found on the official CMU website via [this]( https://www.ri.cmu.edu/publications/visual-imitation-learning-for-robot-manipulation/) link.
+The pdf can be directly accessed [here](pdf/MSR_thesis_final.pdf).

 #### Bachelor Thesis: Design and Analysis of a Ball-Balancing Plate